gislaine-venancio/ServeRest-Performance-Testing/README.md

 ---

-### Test 4 — Get User by ID (fully automated)
+### Test 4 — Get User by ID

 **Method:** `GET`
 **Endpoint:** `https://serverest.dev/usuarios/${USER_ID}`

 **Description:**
 This test reuses the `USER_ID` variable captured automatically by the JSON Extractor right after Test 1 runs, fetching that specific user by its ID — validating that the API correctly returns a single resource instead of the full collection.
-Because the ID is captured per-thread and per-iteration, this works correctly even when 50 or 100 threads are creating and immediately looking up their own users at the same time.
+Because the ID is captured per-thread and per-iteration, this works correctly even when 50 or 100 threads are creating and looking up their own users at the same time.

 **Result:**
 Status code **200 (OK)**, with the specific user's data (name, email, password hash, administrator flag, and `_id`) returned correctly, matching the user just created in Test 1.

-![User retrieved by ID](Images/usuario-por-id.jpg) *Successful response (200 OK) returning the specific user's data by ID, captured dynamically via the JSON Extractor — no manual ID copy-paste required.*
+![User retrieved by ID](Images/usuario-por-id.jpg) *Successful response (200 OK) returning the specific user's data by ID, captured dynamically via the JSON Extractor.*

 ---